TheWildMonk/nato-phonetic-alphabet-project/README.md

 ## A project to convert a word into a NATO Phonetic Alphabet list.<br />

 This Project is based on list & dictionary comprehension.
-A pdf is attached to the project so that if anyone is interested to know about the NATO phonetics.</br> </br>
+A pdf is attached to the project for anyone who is interested to know about the NATO phonetics.</br> </br>

 ![NATO Alphabet](image.jpg) <br /> <br />